Evolution of cold gas at 2<z<5: a blind search for HI and OH absorption lines towards mid-infrared color selected radio-loud AGNs: Associated 21-cm absorption detection towards M1540-1453

 We obtained an optical spectrum of M1540-1453 using the Robert Stobie Spectrograph \citep[RSS; ][]{Burgh03, Kobulnicky03} on SALT as part of our optical survey summarized in Section~\ref{sec:samp}.
 The spectrum has a typical signal-to-noise ratio (SNR) of 7 per pixel.
 It shows C~{\sc iv} and [C~{\sc iii}] emission lines.
 The spectral SNR close to the [C~{\sc iii}] emission line is poor due to residuals from the subtraction of skylines.
 Hence, we focus on the C~{\sc iv} emission line.
 The peak of \civ\ emission corresponds to \zem $\simeq$ 2.113 which is consistent with the 21-cm absorption peak (Fig.~\ref{fig:m1540spec}).
 The emission line is superimposed with absorption lines possibly also of \civ\ but at a redshift slightly lower than the 21-cm absorption.

 Our SALT spectrum does not cover \lya\ absorption for M1540-1453.
 But it covers the rest wavelength range of 1436 to 2414\AA.
 Although the region is affected by skylines, in principle, we have access to the Fe~{\sc ii} lines associated with the 21-cm absorption.
 We detect an absorption feature exactly at the redshifted wavelength corresponding to Fe~{\sc ii}$\lambda$2383 line.
 The redshift and rest equivalent width of the absorption are \zabs = 2.11404 and $W_{\rm r}$ = $1.05\pm0.25$\AA, respectively.
 We also find absorption dips at the expected positions of the Fe~{\sc ii}$\lambda$2344, Fe~{\sc ii}$\lambda$2374 and Si~{\sc ii}$\lambda$1526 lines.
 These coincidences are interesting because metal absorption line ratios can be a reasonable indicator of \hi\ column density \citep[][]{Rao06, Gupta12, Dutta17fe2}.
-A better quality optical spectrum covering Ly$\alpha$ and these metal lines is needed to extract physical conditions prevailing in the absorbing gas.
+We note that the rest frame ultraviolet luminosity of the quasar at 912\AA\ i.e., $L_{912}$ = $1.4\times10^{23}$\,W\,Hz$^{-1}$ (see Section~\ref{sec:assoc} for details).
+This is marginally above the ultraviolet cut-off of $10^{23}$\,W\,Hz$^{-1}$ above which \hi\ 21-cm absorption is rarely detected \citep[][]{Curran10assoc}.
+A better quality optical spectrum covering Ly$\alpha$ and above-mentioned metal lines is needed to extract physical conditions prevailing in the absorbing gas.

 We follow the method described in \citet{Srianand08bump} to constrain the visual extinction, $A_V$.
 Using our flux calibrated SALT spectrum along with the Small Magellanic Cloud (SMC) type extinction curve and the average QSO spectral energy distribution (SED) given in \citet{Selsing16}, we measure, $A_V = 0.13\pm0.01$.
 The moderate extinction observed towards M1540-1453 is consistent with the idea that cold atomic gas is accompanied by dust \citep[see Fig.~9 of][]{Dutta17fe2}.